Sikh Empire: Geography

 The Sikh Empire spanned a total of over 200,000 sqmi at its zenith.
 Another more conservative estimate puts its total surface area during its zenith at 100,436 sq mi (260,124 km sq).
 Jean-Marie Lafont states that the empire comprised a territory of 390,000 square kilometres.

-The following modern-day political divisions made up the historical Sikh Empire:
+It comprised much of Punjab, Pakistan until Mithankot in the south and excluding Bahawalpur State, Kashmir Valley, Baltistan, Gilgit, Ladakh, Punjab, India excluding most of the territory south of Sutlej, the territories northwest of Sutlej in Himachal Pradesh, India, Jammu Division, and Peshawar in Khyber Pakhtunkhwa, Pakistan.
+Jamrud formed the westernmost limit of the Sikh Empire.